 Adaption of the method by Abulaitijiang et al. (2019) will be used, in which gravity field inversion is used to constraint medium wavelength of the pre-selected bathymetry model such that the long and short wavelengths of the pre-selected model is preserved and altimetry only used to improve wavelength.
 Wavelengths are typically 20-150 km but it depends on sea state, if correlation can be achieved.

 Outputs:

 Improved bathymetry for regions deeper than 100 meters.

+Contributions to MTR report and Final Report.

 WP1.2: Use of sea ice surface characteristics to improve bathymetry gradient location